Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Fixed-Mean Gaussian Processes

-verifies $\big\|g(\mathbf{x}) - m(\mathbf{x})\big\|_{\mathcal{Z}} \leq \epsilon$. \end{proposition} \begin{proof} Direct consequence of the definition of universal kernels applied to the dual formulation of SVGPs. \end{proof} As a result, given an error rate \(\epsilon > 0\), we can set the posterior mean of a decoupled GP to \emph{any continuous function in any compact set of the input space}.
+As a result, given an error rate \(\epsilon > 0\), we can set the posterior mean of a decoupled GP to \emph{any continuous function in any compact set of the input space}.
 More precisely, we can use the decoupled formulation of GPs to \textit{fix} the posterior mean to the output $g(\cdot)$ of a given pre-trained DNN.

 \begin{definition} For any compact subset of the input space \(\mathcal{Z} \subset \mathcal{X}\), continuous function \(g \in C(\mathcal{Z})\), error \(\epsilon > 0\) and universal kernel \(K \in C(\mathcal{X} \times \mathcal{X})\), the set of \(g\)-mean Gaussian measures $\mathcal{Q}^{g}_{\mathcal{Z}, \epsilon} \subset \mathcal{Q}^+$ is defined as